-Referring to the PRP method, Polak and Ribière [Ref.
-5] proved that when function f is strongly convex and the line search is exact, then the PRP method is global convergent.
-In an effort to understand the behavior of the PRP method, Powell [Ref.
-16] showed that if the step length $s_k = x{k+1} - x_k$ approaches to zero, the line search is exact and the gradient $\nabla f(x)$ is Lipschitz continuous, then the PRP method is globally convergent.
-Additionally, assuming that the search direction is a descent one, Yuan [Ref.
-17] established the global convergence of the PRP method for strongly convex functions and a Wolfe line search.
+Referring to the PRP method, Polak and Ribière [23] proved that when function f is strongly convex and the line search is exact, then the PRP method is global convergent.
+In an effort to understand the behavior of the PRP method, Powell [25] showed that if the step length $s_k = x{k+1} - x_k$ approaches to zero, the line search is exact and the gradient $\nabla f(x)$ is Lipschitz continuous, then the PRP method is globally convergent.
+Additionally, assuming that the search direction is a descent direction, Yuan [29] established the global convergence of the PRP method for strongly convex functions and a Wolfe line search.
 For general nonlinear functions the convergence of the PRP method is uncertain.
-Powell [Ref.
-18] gave a 3 dimensional example in which the function to be minimized is not strongly convex, showing that even with an exact line search, the PRP method may not converge to a stationary point.
-Later on, Dai in Ref.
-19 presented another example, this time with a strongly convex function for which the PRP method fails to generate a descent direction.
+Powell [26] gave a 3 dimensional example, in which the function to be minimized is not strongly convex, showing that even with an exact line search, the PRP method may not converge to a stationary point.
+Later on Dai [7] presented another example this time with a strongly convex function for which the PRP method fails to generate a descent direction.
 Therefore, theoretically the convergence of the PRP method is limited to strongly convex functions.
 For general nonlinear functions the convergence of the PRP method is established under restrictive conditions (Lipschitz continuity, exact line search and the stepsize tends to zero).
-However, the numerical experiments presented, for example, by Gilbert and Nocedal [Ref.
-11] proved that the PRP method is one of the best conjugate gradient methods, and this is the main motivation we use it in (7).
+However, the numerical experiments presented, for example, by Gilbert and Nocedal [17] proved that the PRP method is one of the best conjugate gradient methods, and this is the main motivation to consider it in (7).